htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 --------------------

-This section may be skipped if the reader so feels, but for the curious, here is HTCondor’s priority calculation algorithm.
+This section may be skipped if the reader so feels, but for the curious, here is HTCondor's priority calculation algorithm.

 The RUP of a user u at time t, π\ :sub:`r`\ (u,t), is calculated every time interval δt using the formula